Hyperversal-Blocks/averveil/README.md

 ### ChainRegister
 #### Overview
 Chain Register is a decentralized node-based system designed to facilitate the seamless operation of various services within the Averveil multiverse as well as other future multiverses.
-Node operators play a central role by booting up nodes that host a range of services, including those mentioned earlier (Escrow, ZkInsights, ZkLabels, ZkTracker, PillarBox) as well as additional essential services like Swarm and IPFS.
+Node operators play a central role by booting up nodes that host a range of services, including those mentioned earlier (Escrow, ZkInsights, ZkLabels, ZkTracker, PillarBox) as well as additional essential services like Swarm and libp2p.
 These nodes collectively form the backbone of the Averveil ecosystem.

 #### Node Setup and Service Deployment
 Node operators take responsibility for initializing nodes within the Chain Register system.
 Upon booting up, nodes automatically instantiate instances of the specified services, ensuring their availability to network participants.
 This automated process includes the setup of in-memory databases and other requisite services.
 Node operators' participation in the system is incentivized through a rewards mechanism.